LarrySnyder/stockpyl/README.rst

 and Wagner-Whitin problems.
 It also contains algorithms for multi-echelon inventory optimization (MEIO).

-Most of the models and algorithms implemented in Stockpyl are discussed in the textbook *Fundamentals of Supply Chain Theory* (*FoSCT*) by Snyder and Shen, Wiley, 2019, 2nd ed.
+.. note:: Most of the models and algorithms implemented in Stockpyl are discussed in the textbook
+    *Fundamentals of Supply Chain Theory* (*FoSCT*) by Snyder and Shen, Wiley, 2019, 2nd ed.
 Most of them are much older, and *FoSCT* provides references to original sources.